huggingface/transformers/CONTRIBUTING.md

 2. Describe your requested feature in as much detail as possible.
 The more you can tell us about it, the better we'll be able to help you.
 3. Provide a *code snippet* that demonstrates the features usage.
 4. If the feature is related to a paper, please include a link.
-5. Attach any other additional information (drawings, screenshots, etc.) you think may help.

 If your issue is well written we're already 80% of the way there by the time you create it.